syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 The [ZoomStart]() event is triggered when the user initiates a zoom action by using a pinch gesture on the chart.
 This event can be cancelled, allowing its action to be interrupted or stopped.

-* [Axis]() - The ZoomStart event will be triggered for each axis within the Chart.
+* [Axis]() - The ZoomStart event will be triggered for all the axes within the Chart.
-* [CurrentZoomFactor]() - Used to retrieve the updated zoom factor of the corresponding axis.
+* [CurrentZoomFactor]() - Used to get the updated zoom factor of the corresponding axis.
-* [CurrentZoomPosition]() - Used to retrieve the updated zoom position of the corresponding axis.
+* [CurrentZoomPosition]() - Used to get the updated zoom position of the corresponding axis.
 * [Cancel]() - Used to determine the value indicating whether the zooming process should be canceled.

 ### ZoomDelta

-The [ZoomDelta]() event is activated during the zooming process, and it can be cancelled.
+The [ZoomDelta]() event is activated during the zooming process, and it is a cancelable event.

-* [Axis]() - The ZoomStart event will be triggered for each axis within the Chart.
+* [Axis]() - The ZoomStart event will be triggered for all the axes within the Chart.
-* [PreviousZoomFactor]() - Used to retrieve the previous zoom factor of the axis.
+* [PreviousZoomFactor]() - Used to get the previous zoom factor of the axis.
-* [PreviousZoomPosition]() - Used to retrieve the previous zoom position of the axis.
+* [PreviousZoomPosition]() - Used to get the previous zoom position of the axis.
-* [CurrentZoomFactor]() - Used to retrieve the current zoom factor of the axis.
+* [CurrentZoomFactor]() - Used to get the current zoom factor of the axis.
-* [CurrentZoomPosition]() - Used to retrieve the current zoom position of the axis.
+* [CurrentZoomPosition]() - Used to get the current zoom position of the axis.
 * [Cancel]() - Used to determine the value indicating whether the zooming process should be canceled.

 ### ZoomEnd

 The [ZoomEnd]() event is triggered once the zooming action finishes.

-* [Axis]() - The ZoomEnd event will be triggered for each axis within the Chart.
+* [Axis]() - The ZoomEnd event will be triggered for all the axes within the Chart.
-* [CurrentZoomFactor]() - Used to retrieve the zoom factor after zooming process.
+* [CurrentZoomFactor]() - Used to get the zoom factor after zooming process.
-* [CurrentZoomPosition]() - Used to retrieve the zoom position after zooming process.
+* [CurrentZoomPosition]() - Used to get the zoom position after zooming process.

 ### SelectionZoomStart